 COVID-19 Pandemic - The government presents its daily update

-QUÉBEC CITY, May 1, 2021 /CNW Telbec/ - The most recent data on the evolution of COVID-19, in the last 24 hours, in Québec show:
+QUÉBEC CITY, May 4, 2021 /CNW/ - The most recent data on the evolution of COVID-19, in the last 24 hours, in Québec show:

 Vaccination